 Florida allows married couples to file for a no-fault divorce.
 This means that you will not need to prove that your spouse was at fault in order to divorce.
 Either spouse may file on the grounds that their marriage is irretrievably broken or that one spouse has suffered mental incapacitation lasting three years.
 However, the court may consider fault as a factor when distributing property between the spouses or awarding alimony to a spouse.

 Florida property division occurs on an equitable distribution basis.
 Although the court assumes the property will be divided equally, it can change the distribution based on principles of fairness as applied to the particular facts.
 Factors that can be considered when distributing property include the economic circumstances of each spouse, how long the marriage lasted, what each spouse contributed to the marriage, and the children's best interests in connection with the marital home.
-Rather than leave this issue up to the courts, Cape Coral spouses can try to reach a settlement.
-Often, this is best accomplished with the help of attorneys who understand the relevant law and how a court is likely to view the facts of the case.
+Rather than leave this issue up to the courts, the spouses can try to reach a settlement.
+Often, this is best accomplished with the help of divorce attorneys in the Cape Coral area who understand the relevant law and how a court is likely to view the facts of the case.

 Another important issue for couples with children is child custody.
 Like courts in many other states, Florida courts look at the children's best interests when determining how parents will share time and responsibilities related to the children after the divorce.
 In Florida, parental responsibility or custody may be shared, or shared with ultimate decision-making awarded to one parent, or held solely by one parent.
 It is presumed that a child should have frequent contact with both parents after the divorce, and when possible, joint custody with shared parental responsibility is granted.
 Generally, the court will consider this an appropriate arrangement if the parents can effectively communicate with each other about their kids without court intervention.